resurrectdev1/resurrectdev1/README.md

-# hey, I'm Resurrect 🌱
+# Hello, I'm Resurrect 🌱

-I build small Android apps for real problems.
-Solo dev, learning as I go.
+I love FOSS

-Right now I'm working on **Grove**; a minimalist habit tracker where your streaks grow a fractal tree.
-Built it for myself, sharing it in case it helps someone else too.
+Right now I'm working on **Grove**; My latest and greatest project.
+It's a habit tracker with the main concept revolving around trees and the longer you stay clean the bigger and more full of life your tree gets!

 ---